 Hotel Royal has two Italian restaurants: Ristorante Firenze Enoteca and Ristorante Settimo Cielo.
 The latter occupies a roof terrace with views of the cathedral and across Vienna.

-The hotel’s immediate neighbour is Aida, one of a well-known local chain of cafés and confectioners (should you wish to swap Italian tiramisù for Viennese torte).
+An immediate neighbour is Aida, one of a well-known local chain of cafés and confectioners (should you wish to swap Italian tiramisù for Viennese cake).

 Gästehaus Deutscher Orden Wien